 I figured my unofficial role as a bully's friend was to use my privilege for good.
 This episode was inspired by one fugue that I’ll never forget - an act of controversial kindness to save a younger kid from a beat down.
 My approach, while celebrated by my 80s family, would probably be frowned upon by modern standards.

-Anyway, despite social media tearing apart the fabric of society, it gave me a good opportunity to see if Tyler is still a dick.
+Despite social media tearing apart the fabric of society, it gave me a good opportunity to see if Tyler is still a dick.

 --